michaelyin/lgeval/README.md

 Further details about label graphs, the metrics used in LgEval and information about the CROHME competitions may be found in the publications listed below.
 The file README_MetricsAndDataStructures.txt provides some additional information about metrics produced for the raw results, and data structures used in LgEval.

 * H\.
+Mouchere, R. Zanibbi, U. Garain and C. Viard-Gaudin. (to appear) Advancing the State-of-the-Art for Handwritten Math Recognition: The CROHME Competitions, 2011-2014.
+Int'l Journal on Document Analysis and Recognition.

+* H\.
 Mouchere, C. Viard-Gaudin, R. Zanibbi and U. Garain.
 (2014) [ICFHR 2014 Competition on Recognition of On-line Handwritten Mathematical Expressions (CROHME 2014)][crohme2014].
 Proc.
 Int'l Conf.
-Frontiers in Handwriting Recognition, Crete, Greece (to appear, Sept.
-2014).
+Frontiers in Handwriting Recognition, pp. 791-796, Crete, Greece.

 * R\.
 Zanibbi, H. Mouchere, and C. Viard-Gaudin (2013) [Evaluating Structural Pattern Recognition for Handwritten Math via Primitive Label Graphs Proc.
 Document Recognition and Retrieval][drr2013paper], Proc.
 SPIE vol. 8658, pp. 17-1 - 17-11, San Francisco, CA.